MASA-Dearborn/SHAGEE-template-v3/README.md

 11. Monitoring your output

 To monitor the Serial output, open terminal (Top bar "Terminal" > New Terminal) then navigate to the top right of the terminal and click the drop down next to the plus sign.
-From there, click "Run Task" > PlatformIO > PLatformIO: Monitor.
+From there, click "Run Task" > PlatformIO > PlatformIO: Monitor.
 ## Additional Information

-While you can use this identically to Arduino IDE, this template has additional (and strongly recommended) features to make code develop easier.
+While you can use this identically to Arduino IDE, this template has additional (and strongly recommended) features to make code development easier.
 To add these features, simply add this at the top of any code:
 ```cpp
 #include "common/SHAGEE_config.h"
 ```